 Can you plant marigolds with tomatoes?

 Absolutely.
-These plants work very well together due to the similarities needed for growing as well as the protection the marigolds give to the tomato plants.
+These plants work very well together due to the similarities needed for growth as well as the protection the marigolds give to the tomato plants.
 Marigolds help keep harmful bugs away and help protect against root-knot nematodes in your soil.
 Marigolds are a MUST when it comes to producing the best quality tomatoes.
 Be sure to plant marigolds between each tomato plant.

 What is good to plant after tomatoes?